Equitable Distribution Attorney: Fair and Equitable Division of Your Marital Assets

-In New York State, equitable distribution is premised on the notion that a marriage is an economic union of two people.
+Equitable Distribution in New York State is premised on the notion that marriage is an economic union of two people.

-Equitable distribution refers to how marital property is allocated and divided in a fair and equitable manner between the individuals divorcing.
-This does not mean that each party walks away with 50% of the marital property, unless that is what is equitable in that case.
+Equitable distribution refers to how marital property is allocated and divided in a fair and equitable manner between the divorcing individuals.
+This does not mean that each party walks away with 50% of the marital property unless that is what is equitable in that case.

-For purposes of determining what are marital assets and debts, the Courts generally use a start date and an ending date.
+To determine what marital assets and debts are, the Courts generally use a start date and an ending date.
 The starting date is your wedding date.
 The ending date is the date that one of you files an action for divorce.

-Any assets that are obtained or debts that are incurred during this period of time, by either spouse are marital assets and debts.
+Any assets obtained or debts incurred during this time by either spouse are marital assets and debts.

 The Courts use a variety of factors to determine the equitable distribution award to a party.
 According to Domestic Relations Law Section 236(B) (5-a)(c)

-Marital property shall be distributed equitably between the parties, considering the circumstances of the case and the respective parties.
+Marital property shall be distributed equitably between the parties, considering the case's circumstances and the respective parties.

 When determining an equitable distribution of property, the court considers the following: